AleoNet/snarkOS/rpc/documentation/private_endpoints/createtransactionauthorization.md

-Create a new transaction kernel.
+Create a new transaction authorization.

 ### Protected Endpoint